WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 ## RAID 4

 It is similar to level 3, the main difference is that <u>parity is calculated for strips that have the same position in all the disks and then stored in that aimed for redundancy.</u>
-The single disk for redundant data (parity disk, accessed at each write) can easily become the bottleneck: all the write must access it, so they cannot be parallelized.
+The single disk for redundant data (parity disk, accessed at each write) can easily become the bottleneck:  all the write must access it, so they can't be parallelized.
 This level is able to recover from the failure of one disk.

 <img src="images\1558212387379.png" style="zoom:50%">